RcExtract/ChatAssets/README.md

 The anticasespam function simply treat messages that have amount of capitalized characters over the limit by blocking the message, or lower case the message.
 ## MessageShortener
 The message shortener allows you to create keys that will be replaced with a corresponding message when typed in a chat message.
 When creating a shorten message, the message used to replace the key can have a maximum length of 100 characters.
+## ChatAutoModifier
+The chat auto modifier convinces the message sender from sending a correct formated message.
+It automatically adds spaces between each sentences: hi.bro. -> hi. bro.
+Also, if the message is not ended with a correct punctuation, it automatically adds: hi.bro -> hi. bro.
+## Private Messanger
+The private messanger allows you to chat with a specific player privately without other players knowing.
+### Replier
+The replier will records actions between two players who are chatting under private messanger.
+You can do /reply <message> to reply to the player who has privately messaged you, or who you have privatly message to.